Saturday 7th December multi-village event – 10 till noon

 External Links

-In order to give ready access to additional and more detailed information about individual topics, we have included links to website pages belonging to third party organisations.
+To give ready access to additional and more detailed information about individual topics, we have included links to website pages belonging to third-party organisations.
 The content of those other websites is the responsibility of their owners.
-The Wreningham Heritage Group cannot be held responsible or liable for any of the information contained within them.
+The Wreningham Heritage Group cannot be held responsible or liable for any of the data contained within them.

 Should any of the links provided cease to operate or appear to function incorrectly, please feel free to advise us by way of our Contact page.